ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 at different levels.
 For example, an user may be allowed to issue:

 - 10 requests per second;
-- limited to 60 request per minute;
+- limited to 60 requests per minute;
-- limited to 1000 request per hour.
+- limited to 1000 requests per hour.

-Moreover system metrics, statistics and heuristics can be used to implement more complex policies, where the number of acceptable request and the time window are computed dynamically.
+Moreover system metrics, statistics and heuristics can be used to implement more complex policies, where the number of acceptable requests and the time window are computed dynamically.

 ## Current landscape of rate-limiting headers